Ger-23/whats_the_word/README.md

 ## Testing

-I have manually tested the project by doing the following:
+I have manually tested the project by running the following tests:

 ### Test Choose_Word: